 With lockdowns across the world, musicians and creatives across the country continue to white-knuckle their way through 2021.
 So how are they helping each other through?
-THE FACE has teamed up with Dr. Martens Presents for a multi-part series which harnesses the power of collective creativity across the UK and Europe.
+THE FACE has teamed up with Dr. Martens Presents for multi-part series Collective Creativity, which harnesses the power of collective creativity across the UK and Europe.

 In the first part of this series, we heard from Liverpudlian radio station Melodic Distraction.
 Next, we turned to Berlin-based duo MADANII & L:LUCID.
 For part three, we’re speaking to Jean-Charles Leuvrey.
 As founder of Parisian internet radio station Hotel Radio Paris, Leuvrey has been responsible for keeping the city’s independent music culture afloat in the age of 8pm curfews.